 Pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures.
-This will be discussed with parents and it will be reflected in their IHPs.
+This will be discussed with parents, or those who hold parental responsibility, and it will be reflected in their IHPs.

 Pupils will be allowed to carry their own medicines and relevant devices wherever possible.
-Staff will not force a pupil to take a medicine or carry out a necessary procedure if they refuse, but will follow the procedure agreed in the IHP and inform parents so that an alternative option can be considered, if necessary.
+Staff will not force a pupil to take a medicine or carry out a necessary procedure if they refuse but will follow the procedure agreed in the IHP and inform parents so that an alternative option can be considered, if necessary.

-7.3 Unacceptable practice
+7.3 UNACCEPTABLE PRACTICE